IR Illuminator for Night Vision Hog Hunting: 850 vs 940nm Guide

 Founded 2009 ยท 50+ Patents ยท ISO9001

-ยฉ 2026 Brinyte โ€” Shenzhen Yeguang Technology Co., Ltd. This guide is for informational and educational purposes.
+ยฉ 2026 Brinyte โ€” Shenzhen Yeguang Technology Co., Ltd. This guide is for informational purposes.
 Always verify local hunting regulations.
 Positively identify your target before taking any shot.
-IR wavelength specifications based on Brinyte published data and independent community verification.

 ย